benfarrah01/Python_to_JS_Converter/writing/report.md

 TODO: include a diagram

+Our program is a translator that accepts Python code and outputs a version that has been translated to JavaScript.
+The resulting JavaScript program will have the same output and exact same functionality as the original Python program.

 ## Implementation of your project

 TODO: include information about technical details of your project, including all tools and programming languages used.